bigbluedisco/tech-challenge/intern/README.md

 Running this code displays a page with the e-shop.

-The style is handled through the Bootstrap library.
+The style is handled through the Bootstrap library (see [Bootstrap docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/)).
 So the style is determined by all the `className=...`.
 You don't have to take care of that except if you want to reuse some style for what you add in the code.

 ## How to run it